Data-Science-for-Linguists-2019/Gendered-Interaction-Online/final_report.md

 1. Responders "favor" their own gender.
 I was unsure of the specifics of this, since it's very vague, but I thought there would be a notable difference in how female responders responded to other females vs. males, and in how male responders responded to other males vs. females.
 2. Women use more hedges than men
 3. Women use more questions that "avoid the role of expert" than men.

-I also would have liked to hypothesize about women giving and receiving more compliments, but this seemed more difficult to analyze.
-For example, one way that I could think of analyzing this is to physically annotate occurrences of compliments, and then examine what genders and giving and receiving these compliments.
-This would take a very long time though, and I didn't get into it for my analysis.

 ## Analysis
 An important question to ask is whether the poster's gender is visible to the responder, as that is necessary for this analysis.
 For the two Facebook files, since the posts are from known people, the gender is known and available to the responders.
 For Fitocracy, I examined the setup of the website, and discovered that the gender is visible on the person's profile.
 This could be potentially problematic (since it isn't directly visible on the post), but many users also have pictures of themselves so gender can be inferred from the pictures, as well as clicking on the user's profile.
 For Reddit, I made sure to filter for "op_gender_visible," meaning the responder is able to see the poster's gender.